williamgilpin/howto/osx_bugs.md

 All of you movie links will break for no reason.
 You need to manually re-import using Inspector, because right-clicking and choosing "replace" will only work for media that you've copied into Photos, which you don't use because it's 2016.
 If replace keeps failing, try copying your slides manually into a new document.

-## Deleted Evernote app still trying to use locatin services
+## Deleted Evernote app still trying to use location services

 This is the same bug as described [here](https://discussions.apple.com/thread/4618820?start=0&tstart=0)